 - The ratio of follow to nofollow links (Ideally, your link profile will contain far more follow links than nofollow links).

 - Topical relevance (How closely aligned to your business are the sites that you're landing links from?
-Links that come from closely aligned content are typically more value).
+Links that come from closely aligned content are typically more valuable).

 - Unique referring domains (You don't want to be just earning links from the same domains all the time and should focus on increasing the number of unique referring sites in your link profile).